 Hearing loss among older adults is a common problem, affecting 1 in 3 people between the ages of 65 and 74, and nearly half of those older than 75.

-Hearing aids will be available for sale over-the-counter for persons with mild to moderate hearing loss sometime in 2022.
+Hearing aids became available for sale over-the-counter for persons with mild to moderate hearing loss in fall 2022.

 The differences between over-the-counter and prescription hearing aids relate to their customization, fit, technology features, and price.

 Hearing loss is a sudden or gradual decrease in how well you can hear and is one of the most common conditions affecting older adults.
 Approximately one in three people between the ages of 65 and 74 has hearing loss and nearly half of those older than 75 has difficulty hearing.

 Hearing loss can impact all aspects of life, including making it hard to understand and follow a doctor's advice, respond to warnings, and hear doorbells and alarms.
 Hearing loss also makes it harder to participate in conversations with friends and family and enjoy entertainment like movies and concerts.
 This can be frustrating, embarrassing, and even dangerous.
 Hearing loss has also been associated with higher rates of depression and social isolation among older adults.

 The good news is that the U.S. Food & Drug Administration (FDA) in October 2022 issued a rule for over-the-counter (OTC) hearing aids, an important step toward giving Americans more options for mild to moderate hearing loss.
 The FDA's rule is designed to help increase competition in the market while also ensuring the safety and effectiveness of OTC and prescription hearing aids.

 When can you buy over-the-counter hearing aids?